2013 Sri Lankan provincial council elections: Background

-In an attempt to end the Sri Lankan Civil War the Indo-Lanka Accord was signed on 29 July 1987.
+In an attempt to end the Sri Lankan Civil War, the Indo-Lanka Accord was signed on 29 July 1987.
 One of the requirements of the accord was that the Sri Lankan government to devolve powers to the provinces.
-Accordingly on 14 November 1987 the Sri Lankan Parliament passed the 13th Amendment to the 1978 Constitution of Sri Lanka and the Provincial Councils Act No 42 of 1987.
-On 3 February 1988 nine provincial councils were created by order.
-The first elections for provincial councils took place on 28 April 1988 in North Central, North Western, Sabaragamuwa, and Uva provinces.
+Accordingly, on 14 November 1987, the Sri Lankan Parliament passed the 13th Amendment to the Constitution of Sri Lanka and the Provincial Councils Act No 42 of 1987.
+On 3 February 1988, nine provincial councils were created by order.
+The first elections for provincial councils took place on 28 April 1988 in the North Central, North Western, Sabaragamuwa, and Uva provinces.
 On 2 June 1988 elections were held for provincial councils for Central, Southern and Western provinces.
-The United National Party (UNP), which was in power nationally, won control of all seven provincial councils.
+The United National Party (UNP), the ruling party at the time, won control of all seven provincial councils.

 The Indo-Lanka Accord also required the merger of the Eastern and Northern provinces into one administrative unit.
 The accord required a referendum to be held by 31 December 1988 in the Eastern Province to decide whether the merger should be permanent.
 Crucially, the accord allowed the Sri Lankan president to postpone the referendum at his discretion.
-On September 2 and 8 1988 President Jayewardene issued proclamations enabling the Eastern and Northern provinces to be one administrative unit administered by one elected council, creating the North Eastern Province.
+On 2 and 8 September 1988, President Jayewardene issued proclamations enabling the Eastern and Northern provinces to be one administrative unit administered by one elected council, creating the North Eastern Province.
 Elections in the newly merged North Eastern Province were held on 19 November 1988.
-The Eelam People's Revolutionary Liberation Front, an Indian backed paramilitary group, won control of the North Eastern provincial council.
+The Eelam People's Revolutionary Liberation Front, an Indian-backed paramilitary group, won control of the North Eastern provincial council.

-On 1 March 1990, just as the Indian Peace Keeping Force were preparing to withdraw from Sri Lanka, Annamalai Varadaraja Perumal, Chief Minister of the North Eastern Province, moved a motion in the North Eastern Provincial Council declaring an independent Eelam.
+On 1 March 1990, just as the Indian Peace Keeping Force were preparing to withdraw from Sri Lanka, Annamalai Varadaraja Perumal, Chief Minister of the North Eastern Province, moved a motion in the North Eastern Provincial Council declaring an independent Tamil Eelam.
 President Premadasa reacted to Permual's UDI by dissolving the provincial council and imposing direct rule on the province.

 The 2nd Sri Lankan provincial council election was held in 1993 in seven provinces.
 The UNP retained control of six provincial councils but lost control of the largest provincial council, Western, to the opposition People's Alliance.
 A special election was held in Southern Province in 1994 after some UNP provincial councillors defected to the opposition.
 The PA won the election and took control of the Southern Provincial Council.